-Note For what a Director of Quarantine must consider when deciding whether to grant such a permit, see Part 8.
+Note: For what a Director of Quarantine must consider when deciding whether to grant such a permit, see Part 8.

-- (2) This subsection applies to meat or a meat product that: - (a) is mentioned in an item in table 13; and - (b) complies with any restriction or condition set out in the item.

-Note Table 13 is in section 38.
+(2) This subsection applies to meat or a meat product that:

+- (a) is mentioned in an item in table 13; and - (b) complies with any restriction or condition set out in the item. - Note: Table 13 is in section 38.

-40 Importation of dairy products (Quarantine Act, ss 5 (1) and 13 (1) (d), (e) and (f))
+40 Importation of dairy products (Quarantine Act, ss 5(1) and 13(1)(d), (e) and (f))

-(1) The importation into Australia of a dairy product (except a dairy product to which subsection (2) applies), whether for human consumption or not, is prohibited unless a Director of Quarantine has granted a permit to import the dairy product into Australia.

-Note For what a Director of Quarantine must consider when deciding whether to grant such a permit, see Part 8.

-- (2) This subsection applies to the following dairy products (if not intended to be used for stockfood): - (a) a dairy product imported directly from New Zealand that is, or whose dairy product ingredients consist only of: - (i) milk produced in New Zealand; or

-- dairy products made in New Zealand from milk that did not (ii) originate in, or pass through, a country other than New Zealand or Australia; (b) a commercially prepared dairy product that is an infant food, if the person who seeks to import the product is entering Australia, and has the care of, and is accompanied by, 1 or more infants; (c) goods of which each individually packaged unit contains less than 10% by weight (other than any added water) of a dairy product; commercially prepared and packaged chocolate; (d) (e) lactose, and its derivatives; commercially prepared and packaged clarified butter oil; (f) personal consignments of commercially prepared and packaged dairy (g) products that are manufactured in a country on the DAFF FMD Approved Country List and intended for human consumption; (h) biscuits, bread and cooked cakes (other than cheese cakes and cakes containing dairy fillings or toppings that have not been cooked with the cake): (i) personal consignments of cheese cakes, and cooked cakes containing dairy fillings or toppings, that are manufactured in a country on the DAFF FMD Approved Country List and intended for human consumption; (i) a dairy-based powdered beverage that: (i) includes coffee, tea or flavouring as an ingredient; and (ii) is presented as being for instant use; and (iii) is shelf stable; and (iv) is for the personal consumption of the person wishing to import it: (k) protein powders and supplements, with or without enzymes or egg proteins, that are: (i) commercially prepared and packaged; and (ii) manufactured in a country on the DAFF FMD Approved Country List; and (iii) for personal consumption by the person wishing to import the product; (1) a dairy product that is manufactured in a country not listed on the DAFF FMD Approved Country List, if the product is: (i) shelf stable; and (ii) imported in an amount not more than 1 kilogram or not more than 1 litre; and imported for the personal consumption of the person wishing to (iii) import the product: and - (iv) not prohibited by a notice on the Department of Agriculture, Fisheries and Forestry website; - (m) a commercially prepared dairy product, if the product is: - (i) an infant food; and
+- (1) The importation into Australia of a dairy product (except a dairy product to which subsection (2) applies), whether for human consumption or not, is prohibited unless a Director of Quarantine has granted a permit to import the dairy product into Australia. - Note: For what a Director of Quarantine must consider when deciding whether to grant such a permit, see Part 8. - (2) This subsection applies to the following dairy products (if not intended to be used for stockfood): - (a) a dairy product imported directly from New Zealand that is, or whose dairy product ingredients consist only of: - (i) milk produced in New Zealand; or - (ii) dairy products made in New Zealand from milk that did not originate in, or pass through, a country other than New Zealand or Australia; - (b) a commercially prepared dairy product that is an infant food, if the person who seeks to import the product is entering Australia, and has the care of, and is accompanied by, 1 or more infants; - (c) goods of which each individually packaged unit contains less than 10% by weight (other than any added water) of a dairy product; - (d) commercially prepared and packaged chocolate; - (e) lactose, and its derivatives; - (f) commercially prepared and packaged clarified butter oil; - (g) personal consignments of commercially prepared and packaged dairy products that are manufactured in a country on the DAFF FMD Approved Country List and intended for human consumption; - (h) biscuits, bread and cooked cakes (other than cheese cakes and cakes containing dairy fillings or toppings that have not been cooked with the cake); - (i) personal consignments of cheese cakes, and cooked cakes containing dairy fillings or toppings, that are manufactured in a country on the DAFF FMD Approved Country List and intended for human consumption; - (j) a dairy-based powdered beverage that: - (i) includes coffee, tea or flavouring as an ingredient; and - (ii) is presented as being for instant use; and - (iii) is shelf stable; and - (iv) is for the personal consumption of the person wishing to import it;